peter88213/nvhelp-en/source/nv_timeline/index.rst

    must not be changed manually.
--  Only events with a label containing the string “Section” (user input) or a section ID (auto-generated) are exported as sections to a new noveltree project.
+-  Only events with a label containing the string “Section” (user input) or a section ID (auto-generated) are exported as sections to a new novelibre project.
--  When creating a new noveltree project from a timeline the first time, “Section” labels are replaced with section ID labels.
+-  When creating a new novelibre project from a timeline the first time, “Section” labels are replaced with section ID labels.
--  If a new noveltree project is generated again with the same timeline, the section ID labels may change.
+-  If a new novelibre project is generated again with the same timeline, the section ID labels may change.
--  Only events with a label containing a section ID are synchronized with an existing noveltree project.
+-  Only events with a label containing a section ID are synchronized with an existing novelibre project.
 -  Changes to the event start date/time affect the section date/time during synchronization.
 -  Changes to the event text affect the section title during synchronization.
 -  Changes to the event description affect the section description during synchronization.
--  The section structure of an existing noveltree project can not be changed in Timeline.
+-  The section structure of an existing novelibre project can not be changed in Timeline.
 Adding/removing events, or adding/removing section IDs from event labels will *not* add or remove the corresponding section during synchronization.
--  When creating events from sections without date/time information, the dates are automatically generated with a one-day difference, starting from the noveltree project’s reference date.
+-  When creating events from sections without date/time information, the dates are automatically generated with a one-day difference, starting from the novelibre project’s reference date.

 Known limitations
 ~~~~~~~~~~~~~~~~~

 -  Section events that begin before 0001-01-01 in the timeline, will not
-   be synchronized with noveltree, because noveltree can not handle
+   be synchronized with novelibre, because novelibre can not handle
    these dates.
 -  The same applies to the section duration in this case, i.e. the event
-   duration in Timeline and the section duration in noveltree may
+   duration in Timeline and the section duration in novelibre may
    differ.
 -  If a section event ends after 9999-12-31 in the timeline, the section
-   duration is not synchronized with noveltree.
+   duration is not synchronized with novelibre.